 - inventing technology to build an mRNA that would make a particular protein

-- and information technology to transmit knowledge around the world at light-speed.
+- information technology to transmit knowledge around the world at light-speed.